-In his first challenge, Dr. Moaddab contends that the trial court erred in refusing to admit Arta Moaddab's testimony that Mr. Nichols called him a "coward" during a phone conversation several months before the alleged assault.
+In his first challenge, Dr. Moaddab contends that the trial court erred in refusing to admit the testimony of Dr. Moaddab's son that Mr. Nichols called Dr. Moaddab's son a "coward" during a phone conversation several months before the alleged assault.
 We see no abuse of discretion in that ruling.

-As a defense witness, Arta Moaddab testified about his interactions with Mr.

-Nichols during the dispute over the contract to repair the District of Columbia office.
-Arta recalled that he received a phone call from Mr. Nichols sometime around the summer of 2014.
-The State objected when defense counsel asked about what Mr.

-Nichols said during that conversation.
+As a defense witness, Dr. Moaddab's son testified about his interactions with Mr. Nichols during the dispute over the contract to repair the District of Columbia office.
+Dr. Moaddab's son recalled that he received a phone call from Mr. Nichols sometime around the summer of 2014.
+The State objected when defense counsel asked about what Mr. Nichols said during that conversation.
 The court sustained the objection, and a bench conference ensued: